 Yes, for your dog’s safety and well-being.
 When we’re not actively working with them, all dogs are kept in crates.
-But don’t worry—while your pup is here training with us, they’re getting tons of physical exercise and mental stimulation every day.
-The crate becomes their cozy spot for downtime, relaxation, and meals.
-Most dogs quickly learn to love it!
+But don’t worry—while your dog is here training with us, they’re getting tons of physical exercise and mental stimulation every day.
+The crate becomes their spot for downtime, relaxation, and meals.
 Even if you don’t use a crate at home (completely your call!), we find it’s very helpful for them to be crate-comfortable.
 It can be a lifesaver for things like vet visits, travel, or unexpected situations—like if you’re moving or doing home repairs.
 Think of it as giving them a skill they can rely on when life gets hectic.

 Absolutely!
 When your dog returns from training, your work begins.
-We’ve laid a solid foundation—think of it like handing you a well-trained dog with a manual.
-But if you don’t keep up the effort, that training will fade over time.
+We’ve laid a solid foundation, but if you don’t keep up the effort, that training will fade over time.
 The good news?
-We’ve got you covered.
-You’ll get homework to review, teaching videos during your dog’s stay, and hands-on lessons at pickup, plus unlimited follow-ups if you need them.
-We provide the tools; you just need to use them.
-At Positive Energy Dog Training, we focus on coaching you—the human on the leash—because that’s what ensures lasting success.
+We have you covered.
+You’ll get homework to review, teaching videos during your dog’s stay, a lesson with your dog each week, an in-depth lesson at the end of training, plus unlimited follow-ups if you need them.
+At Positive Energy Dog Training, we focus on coaching you—the human end of the leash—because that’s what ensures lasting success.

 Yes, absolutely!
 We welcome owners to visit their dogs once per week during the program.
 This not only gives you a chance to reconnect with your pup, but it also helps us observe how they interact with you and the family compared to when they’re with us.
 It’s a valuable part of the process, allowing us to assess progress and adjust the training plan if needed to ensure the best results for your dog.